 For patients who suffer from extreme lymphedema, CDT can be very effective in alleviating symptoms.
 For example, one woman experienced a loss of 110 lbs. after just a month of treatment, including around 67 liters of fluid that accounted for a nearly 40% volume reduction in her legs.
 This amazing transformation is indicative of the healing power of the CDT treatment plan.

-If you have lymphedema or lipedema or are experiencing symptoms associated with these disorders, you may benefit from Complete Decongestive Therapy.
+If you have lymphedema or lipedema or are experiencing symptoms associated with these disorders, you may experience similar or better lymphatic drainage massage benefits from Complete Decongestive Therapy.
 This non-invasive medical technique has helped countless patients manage and reverse their symptoms.
 Call today to schedule your consultation, and see how you can benefit from this effective therapy option.